Agent-Native Systems and Skill Graphs

 The human says what they need.
 The system handles how to get there.

 This only works if the architecture was designed for it.
 Modular files the agent can load independently.
 Manifests that declare dependencies explicitly.
 A canonical instruction file that defines the routing.
+A workflow orchestration layer that standardizes how work gets done.
 Clear separation between methodology, knowledge, and patterns so the agent can compose them dynamically.

 That's what I mean by agent-native.
 Not "works with AI tools."
 Built for how agents think.